smittytone/Word2Text/README.md

 ## Usage

 Use *word2text* to convert into plain text any Psion *Word* documents that you have transferred to your Mac.
 Provide a `.WRD` file name as an argument and *word2text* will output a plain text version to stdout.
-This way you can pipe the result into other command line utilities or redirect output to a file .
+This way you can pipe the result into other command line utilities or redirect output to a file.
 For example:

 ```shell
 word2text $HOME/Psion/MAGOPUS.WRD > ~/Desktop/MyMagnumOpus.txt